WebMechanix/SimpleConsent/README.md

 <img src="docs/images/ui-display.png" width=830 style="margin: 0 auto; display: block;" />

-### ⚠️ Legal Disclaimer!

-**The maintainers of this library are not data-privacy lawyers, and this library's defaults and/or example configurations are not a substitute for proper legal counsel**.

-As such, installing this tool on your website does not "magically" make you compliant with regional data collection laws - it must be configured properly with Google Tag Manager to work correctly.

-**It cannot be understated to always consult with a data privacy professional to ensure your consent banner configuration is compliant with regional data collection laws.**

 ---

+> [!WARNING]
-#### **⚠️ This project is in active development**
+> **This project is in active development.**
+>
-A proper release will be tagged when ready.
+> A proper release will be tagged when ready.
 There are likely bugs and missing features at this point in time.

+---

+> [!CAUTION]
+> **Legal Disclaimer!
+The maintainers of this library are not data-privacy lawyers, and this library's defaults and/or example configurations may not meet your specific legal requirements and are NOT a substitute for proper legal counsel.**
+>
+> As such, installing this tool on your website does not "magically" make you compliant with regional data collection laws - it must be configured properly with Google Tag Manager to work correctly.
+> **It cannot be understated to always consult with a data privacy professional to ensure your consent banner configuration is compliant with regional data collection laws.**

 ---